NikhilPanwar/secrets-ninja/README.md

   <h1>Secrets Ninja</h1>

-  [secrets.ninja](https://secrets.ninja) is a robust tool for validating API keys and credentials discovered during pentesting.
+  [secrets.ninja](https://secrets.ninja) is a tool for validating API keys and credentials discovered during pentesting.
   <br>It proivdes a unified interface for testing these keys across services

 </div>